dkwoks108/YouTube-Video-Orignal-Quality-Downloader/README.md

 ## Project Description

-This project provides a straightforward solution for analyzing YouTube videos and downloading available formats without unnecessary complexity.
+This project provides a free straightforward solution for analyzing YouTube videos and downloading available formats without unnecessary complexity.
 It is designed for users who want fast results, clear options, and a stable interface for everyday use.

 ---